• Fundraising Workshop Registration

 Herbs for Staying with the Struggle

-In these times of compounding crisis burnout is a frequent outcome to fighting against harm and trying to survive.
+In these times of compounding crisis burnout is a frequent outcome of fighting against harm and trying to survive.
 Come learn about accessible herbal supports for the ways burnout can show up in our bodies, from fatigue, jumpiness, and irritability to lack of concentration, hopelessness, digestive disruptions, difficulty sleeping, and headaches.
-We’ll talk about individual herbs but also what wisdom we can glean from collective projects for care.
+In the workshop we'll look at burnout through a politicized, anti-capitalist and trauma-informed lens.
+We'll discuss approaches to herbal care for burnout patterns and some herbs to reach for, specifics on when and why to choose them and how to work with them safely and effectively.
+And we'll think together about a collective view of recovery and wellness.

-When we are able to tend to fear and grief, we can reconnect with our humanity and deepen our capacity for connection with each other and with the webs of resistance we are part of.
-Herbs and herbal frameworks offer powerful support for metabolizing fear and grief, strengthening our resilience and our capacity to stay engaged.
+There are so many horrors right now and so much to be afraid of.
+When we are able to tend to fear and grief, we can stay connected with our humanity and deepen our capacity for connection with each other and with the webs of resistance we are part of.
+Herbs and herbal frameworks offer powerful support for metabolizing fear and grief, strengthening our presence and our capacity to stay engaged.

 • Which sessions are you attending?